Bonitas Primary: dentistry, optometry and wellness (2026)

 Important!

-• Unless specified, assume that all benefits are paid are paid at 100% scheme rate
+• Unless specified, assume that all benefits are paid at 100% scheme rate.

 • No limits or co-payments can apply to treatment of PMBs, which is always unlimited, although subject to strict protocols and scheme rules.